 Exempt development is development that is of minimal environmental impact and does not require development approval provided it meets certain requirements.
 Click here for more information about exempt development

 Complying development is a form of development that is small scale and low impact, with predetermined development standards, outcomes and conditions.
 It can be approved either by Council or an accredited certifier within 10 days of an application being lodged.
-Click here for more information about complying development
+Lodgement is also available via the Electronic Housing Code website

 Integrated development refers to proposals that require a DA and at least one of the approvals listed in section 91 of the Environmental Planning and Assessment Act 1979.
 Click here for a list of approvals that make up integrated development